rian39/lists/idea_log.md

 - added a bit of badiou, but I'm not convinced.
 - got distracted by non-human book (Grusin) and spent time downloading Hansen's article on prediction.
 And then Bogost on carpentry.
 - added a bit more on the badiou front -- the open and excess.
-- TODO: image of a ClubCard
+- TODO: image of a ClubCard -- DONE
 - spent time pasting itemset from `Groceries` dataset into Tesco's shopping list.
 Data is in data/grocery_items.csv.
 Can paste the whole list into the shopping site, or use the url (http://www.tesco.com/groceries/Product/Search/Default.aspx?notepad=yogurt&newSort=true)[http://www.tesco.com/groceries/Product/Search/Default.aspx?notepad=yogurt&newSort=true] substituting any term you want into it to get the results.
 Would need to scrape a bit to get them all.
 Can get the number and then step through using http://www.tesco.com/groceries/product/search/default.aspx?notepad=chicken&viewMode=grid&N=0&Nao=40
 - tracking down the `Groceries` dataset -- found reference in reference.pdf for `arules`.
 Added this to archive ~/archives/data_intensive/machine_learning/
 - what do the brands do?